cyclus/cyclus.github.com/source/cep/cep17.rst

 There are four basic operations that can be performed on materials: create, transmute (change material composition - e.g. fission by reactor), absorb (combine materials), extract (split a material).
-All material handling/manipulation will be performed using these operations.
-Usage
+All material handling/manipulation will be performed using these operations - and all operations performed will be recorded.
+Usage examples:
-examples:

 * A mining facility that "creates" new material